-ADFs are relatively new, branded therapies for treating pain, and are generally more expensive than both their non-ADF branded equivalents and generic versions.
-For example, in 2016, the VA spent an amount of approximately \$100 million overall on opioids.
-If all opioids were to be replaced with ADFs and the costs would be increased 10-fold on the average, this "would result in approximately \$1 billion yearly for these products and could represent as much as 20 percent of the VA pharmacy budget".12 Policymakers will therefore be challenged on how to structure conversion to ADFs in a responsible and economically feasible manner.13
+ADFs are relatively new, branded therapies for treating pain, and are generally more expensive than their non-ADF equivalents (both branded and generic versions).
+Complicating this picture is the absence of any true generic opioids in an ADF form (see Section 2.3 for further details).
+In 2016, the VA spent approximately \$100 million overall on opioids.
+If all opioids were to be replaced with ADFs the costs would be increased 10-fold on the average, and this "would result in approximately \$1 billion yearly for these products and could represent as much as 20 percent of the VA pharmacy budget".18 Policymakers will therefore be challenged on how to structure conversion to ADFs in a responsible and economically feasible manner.19